Towards Optimal and Expressive Kernelization for d-Hitting Set: Introduction

 \section{Introduction}

+Many problems, like the examples given below, can be modeled as the NP-hard \hs d problem: \decprob{\hs{d}} {A hypergraph $\HG=(\Verts,\Edgs)$ with hyperedges whose cardinality is bounded from above by a constant~$d$, and a natural number~$k$.} {Is there a \emph{hitting set} $S\subseteq\Verts$ with $|S|\leq k$ and $\forall \Edg\in\Edgs\colon\Edg\cap S\ne\emptyset$?} Problems that can be modeled as \hs {d} arise, among others, in the following fields.

+\paragraph{Construction of Golomb rulers.} A \emph{Golomb ruler} of length~$n$ is a subset of \emph{marks} $R\subseteq[n]$ such that no pair of marks in~$R$ has the same distance as another pair.
+The task of finding shortest Golomb rulers with a fixed number of marks or Golomb rulers of fixed length with a maximum number of marks arises, among others, in radio frequency allocation~\citep{Dra09}. \citet{SMNW14} showed how to construct Golomb rulers using \hs4.
+That is, $d=4$.

-Many practically relevant problems like the examples given below boil down to solving the following NP-hard problem: \decprob{\hs{d}}{A hypergraph $\HG=(\Verts,\Edgs)$ with hyperedges, whose cardinality is bounded from above by a constant~$d$, and a natural number~$k$.}{Is there a \emph{hitting set} $S\subseteq\Verts$ with $|S|\leq k$ and $\forall \Edg\in\Edgs\colon\Edg\cap S\ne\emptyset$?}{} Examples for NP-hard problems encodeable into \hs {d} arise in the following fields. \begin{enumerate} \item Fault diagnosis: The task is to detect faulty components of a malfunctioning system.
-To this end, those sets of components are mapped to hyperedges of a hypergraph that are assumed to contain at least one broken component~\citep{Rei87,dKW87,AZG08}.
-By the principle of Occam's Razor, a small hitting set is then a likely explanation of the malfunction.
+\paragraph{Fault diagnosis.} The task is to detect faulty components of a malfunctioning system.
+To this end, those sets of components are mapped to hyperedges of a hypergraph that are known to contain at least one broken component~\citep{Rei87,dKW87}.
+By the principle of Occam's razor, a small hitting set is then a likely explanation of the malfunction.
+In this application, $d$~is the maximum number of components that a wrong observation depends on.